acos-server/acos-server/doc/development.md

 When an event is received, Acos forwards the event to the protocol and content type which can then handle the event in the function `handleEvent`.

-The server-side response from the content will be passed as the only parameter to `callback` if the callback function is defined.
+The server-side response from the content will be passed as the first parameter to `callback` if the callback function is defined.
+If the event handling fails to an error (due to, e.g., network or server problems), the callback function may receive a second parameter to signal the error state: an object with fields `status` (possible values "OK", "ERROR", ...) and `error` (a message string).
+Other fields may also be defined, depending on the protocol.

 ### Event types